• Skip to content

 Your child:

-• is clumsy – for example, they bump into things or knocks things over
+- is clumsy – for example, they bump into things or knock things over

 Some eye problems in children can be prevented or treated if they’re picked up early.

 If it turns out that your child has low vision or blindness, is short-sighted or long-sighted, or has astigmatism, your child might need prescription glasses or contact lenses.
 Your optometrist will let you know.
 Sometimes your child might need treatment only for a while.
-For example, they might need to do eye exercises for a few months.
+And if your child’s eyes and vision are normal but there are still concerns about their learning, the optometrist might refer you to other health professionals.

 You don’t need a GP referral to see an optometrist but your GP is always a good place to start if you’re worried about your child’s health or development.
 Your GP can also help you decide about seeing an optometrist and help you find someone who’s right for your child.
 You can also go to Good Vision For Life to find a local optometrist.